enzomendez315/Lox-Cpp/README.md

 # Implementation
 The instructions generated are stored in a dynamic array since we don't know how big the array needs to be before compiling a chunk.
 This dynamic array is grown or shrunk by the function `reallocate`, which changes the size of an allocation and allocates more memory or frees it if necessary.

 While an assembler translates assembly instructions into binary machine code, a disassembler translates binary machine code into readable assembly instructions.
+This helped with the testing and debugging phases of the program.